rajeshvkothari/oom/Internal/NEW_GIN_README.md

 So, for example, to deploy SDWAN in ONAP OOM, ignore first and only perform steps given in second.

-- **RIC Server**
+- **ORAN and Tickclamp Servers**
     ------------
-	These server is required for deploying RIC model.
+	These servers are required for deploying ORAN models and tickclamp model.

-	**IMPORTANT NOTE 1 : For deploying Nonrtric and Tickclamp model we are not required to setup cluster.
-It will gets deploy on same k8s cluster as GIN**
+	**IMPORTANT NOTE 1 : tickclamp server is required ONLY if tickclamp model is to be deployed. ric and nonrtric server is required ONLY if oran models are to be deployed.**

 	 - Create AWS VMs in the Ohio region with names as follows use the following specifications and SSH it using putty by using cciPrivateKey:

 	    ```sh
-         VM Name: ric Server
+         VM1 Name: ric Server
+		 VM2 Name: nonrtric Server
+         VM3 Name: tickclamp Server

          Image: ubuntu-18.04
          Instance Type: t2.2xlarge